MultiMeDIA-Oxford/CardioPRNet/README.md

 ## Dataset

-- The total size of the dataset is **12.5 GB**, which exceeds the **50 MB** limit for supplementary materials.
-- The full dataset will be released on our GitHub repository upon acceptance.
+- The total size of the dataset is **12.5 GB**.
+The full dataset will be released on our GitHub repository upon acceptance.
-- We provide a **pseudocode** for synthetic dataset generation in the supplementary material, which can be used to generate the full dataset locally.
-- For convenience, we also include **10 test samples** in the supplementary material for evaluation.
+- For convenience, we also include **10 test samples** for evaluation.

 ## Training